Socrapop/travelers-map/readme.txt

 * Added a version number to CSS and JS files to avoid browser caching issues after updates.
 * Fixed leaflet map not proprely displayed when loaded in a closed Gutenberg tab.

+= 1.12.0 - 13/05/2021 =
+UX improvement:
+* Added a different error message on the map when no markers are loaded.
+* Search in admin panel now automatically add / move the marker in the result location.
+Bugfixes:
+* Fixed the date in popovers to match with the post date set in the administration.
+Users from UTC+10 were having a 10 hours lag on the popover's date.
+* Fixed an error in the settings page when using PHP 8
+Other:
+* Updated HTMLPurifier library to latest build
+* Added norwegian translation, thanks to user espenmn on Github!
+Thank you :)

 = 1.11.4 - 20/12/2020 =
 * Adressing an issue with some page builders:
  When the container of the map is resized after page load, the tiles were not loading properly inside the new container size -> Added a script to recalculate the container size after 1 second.